Coping with the Grief and Loss of a Loved One

 Release the anger in order to be productive, effective, and win.

-And the hatred of this world we are living in.
+and the hateful world we are living in.

 Keyanna, who was just beginning to live,

 An innocent bystander caught-up in the poor choices of people,

 Converging at the same location by chance.

 This story could have ended in another way;

 Instead of paying our respects to the memory of